RaYRoD-TV/MVRH/README.md

 **Download:** [latest release](https://github.com/RaYRoD-TV/MVRH/releases/latest) -- one file, drop it anywhere & run it.

 One small exe that installs my VR ports onto your own copies of the games.
-Pick a game, hit Play.. it grabs the official PC port, applies my VR patch & keeps everything updated on its o
+Pick a game, hit Play.. it grabs the official PC port, applies my VR patch & keeps everything updated on its own.

 **On it now:** Mario Kart 64, Banjo-Kazooie, Super Mario 64, Dr. Robotnik's Ring Racers, Star Fox 64 & Sonic Robo Blast 2.
 Super Smash Bros., F-Zero X & Diddy Kong Racing are next.